 My kids and I both love baths.
 They like to play in the tub, I like to soak!
 We all love bath fizzies though!
 And these Heart DIY Bath Fizzies make great gifts!
 All ages love these heart bath fizzies.
 Kids love the cool effect of the fizz and adults enjoy the spa like feel and the natural, relaxing scent from the essential oils used.
-What makes this recipe great is that all natural ingredients are used so these natural bath fizzies are great for the skin.
+What makes this recipe great is that all natural ingredients are used so these natural bath fizzies are beneficial for the skin.
 It is easy to make bath fizzies and these moisturize and soothe dry skin as well as leave it soft and nourished after you get out of the tub.

-All Natural Heart DIY Bath Fizzies Tutorial
+All Natural Bath Fizzies Tutorial

 - Baking Soda

 - Lavender Essential Oil

 If you read this DIY bath fizzies ingredients list, it is all stuff you probably have around the house except for citric acid.
 If that freaked you and made you wonder, are bath fizzers safe?
 Yes.
 Citric acid is all natural and has antioxidant properties.
 Citric acid is found in juice of citrus and it actually really good for the skin.
 It is thought to be beneficial for everything from mild acne to lessening wrinkles and dark spots.
 It is a completely natural ingredient in this bath fizzy recipe.
 Citric acid can be purchased in a variety of places, including online and in the supplement sections of health and grocery stores.

 Baking soda is known for its cleansing properties among other benefits and will help to create the fizz.

 Corn starch is good for soothing skin and it also useful for creating the binding effect that holds the bath fizzy together.

 Epsom or Himalayan Salt both have a relaxing, detoxing effect when used in a warm bath.
 Either way, use a finer grind to help the bath fizzies hold together better.